SimonCahill/getopt.net/README.md

 At the time of writing this, I have not figured out all the details of using the library!
 Anything written here, until noted otherwise, is **subject to change!**

-# Things that __don't__ work

-I forgot to implement the whole "provide a flag pointer" functionality.
-I'll do that later; it needs unsafe code anyway, so it'll have to be in its own little method.

 ## Basic usage

 ```csharp